ESOUIMods/MasterMerchant/Readme.md

 Repository for personal changes as I am not trying to take over Master Merchant.
 If at such time @Philgo68 and @khaibit return to ESO then they are welcome to use my changes.

+## ChangeLog 3.8.10

+- Updated recipes for Update 44

 ## ChangeLog 3.8.09

 - Quick Fix for Update 43 ZOS changes (Still reviewing U43 changes)